cogini/mix_systemd/README.md

 [already does it](https://cloudinit.readthedocs.io/en/latest/topics/instancedata.html).
 You just have to read the JSON file.

-The most common use for this is setting up the VM node name.
+The most common use for this is setting the VM node name.
 In `env.sh`:

 ```shell
 CLOUD_NAME=$(jq -r '.v1.cloud_name' < /run/cloud-init/instance-data.json)